lamachine/Basic_Orchestrator_Agent_Personality/README.md

 ### Prerequisites

 - Python 3.10 or later
+- Node.js 18 or later (for mem0 integration)
 - Ollama running locally (or accessible via API)
 - PostgreSQL database (optional, for persistence)